+Reliability-efficiency gap

-Reliability-efficiency gap.
-In comparison with the residual-based error estimator of [18, 14], the new a posteriori error estimators η_L and η_H of Theorem 5.3 lead to refined error control.
-The improvement is marginal for uniform meshes without stabilisation but significant for adaptive stabilised computations. η_L matches the convergence of the errors and so narrows the reliability-efficiency gap.
+In comparison with the residual-based error estimator of [7,18], the new a posteriori error estimators η_L and η_H of Theorem 5.4 lead to refined error control.
+The improvement is marginal for uniform meshes without stabilisation but significant for adaptive stabilised computations. η_L and η_H match the convergence of the errors and so narrow the reliability-efficiency gap.